What can consumers know from a US wine label?

 What does the government health warning tell you?

 Wine can bring pleasure to your life, and it can also punish you.
-Learn to drink responsibly, please!
-This warning is a mandatory requirement for all alcoholic beverages on sale in the US and should be heeded.
+Please learn to drink responsibly.
+This warning is mandatory for all alcoholic beverages on sale in the US and should be heeded.

 What does the sulfite statement tell you?

-Sulfites occur naturally in wine, more in red than white, and help stabilize and preserve it.
+Sulfites naturally occur in wine, more in red than in white, and help stabilize and preserve it.
 Sulfites are also added to wine in small quantities during winemaking to reduce oxygen exposure and prevent bacteria from growing and unwanted yeast from fermenting prematurely.
-A sulfite statement is required for all wines with more than 10 parts per million of sulfur dioxide.
+A sulfite statement is required for all wines with over 10 parts per million sulfur dioxide.
 Wine labeled as organic must be free of any artificially added sulfites.
 Those labeled as made with organically grown grapes will have some sulfites.

 What do the name and address of the bottler or producer tell you?